minvws/nl-covid19-dienst-testen-api/documentation/api/test-realisation.md

 ### 500 Internal Server Error
 When something internally in the application went wrong.
 The application will respond with a 500 Internal Server Error.

-The response could be a little unpredictable and therefore we cannot provide a good example for it and you should act on the status code.
+The response could be a little unpredictable, and therefore we cannot provide a good example for it and you should act on the status code.